Apr. 27, 2017

 The 2017 theme, “No Boundaries,” will explore how saying “Yes” opens doors, allows filmmakers to stretch themselves, and how it changes lives and creates careers.

-“The Biola Media Conference draws artists from around the world who are trying to step through the open doors that new technology has opened,” said Jack Hafer.
+“The Biola Media Conference draws artists from around the world who are trying to step through the open doors that new technology has opened,” said Jack Hafer, professor of cinema and media arts.
 “Thousands of new jobs are filled this year that didn’t even exist two years ago thanks to Netflix, Amazon, and now Apple and Google searching for original programming to secure their customer base.
 We’ve booked amazing talent to help you understand how to navigate these new waters.”

 Cretton is a film director, screenwriter, producer, and editor.
 He is best known for writing and directing his second feature film, “Short Term 12.”
 He is the director of the forthcoming adaptation of The Glass Castle set to release in 2017 featuring actress Brie Larson.
 Cretton co-wrote the screenplay for “The Glass Castle” with Andrew Lanham of “The Shack.”
 Cretton spoke at the Biola Media Conference in 2013 as well.